 People and businesses advertise for a reason.
-Advertising can be very powerful and the temptation for a customer can be to make a decision to take up a product solely on the basis of your advertisement, which can lead to poor financial decisions.
-So, to temper your customer’s enthusiasm, disclaimers are required to inform the customer that the advertisement by its nature will not contain all the information required to make a considered decision.
+Advertising can be very powerful and it can tempt a customer to make a decision to take up a product solely on the basis of how or what you advertise, which can lead to poor financial decisions.
+So, to control your customer’s enthusiasm, disclaimers are required to inform them that the advertisement by its nature will not contain all the information required to make a considered decision.
 For example: “Your full financial situation would need to be reviewed prior to acceptance of any offer or product.”

-Competitions can be an effective method of engaging with new and existing customers and are also a great way to grow your customer base.
-When attracting new customers through your competition, a sure fire way to get them offside is with the proverbial ‘fine print’ – which can quickly turn the first experience they have with your business from a positive one to a poor one.
+Competitions can be an effective method of engaging with new and existing customers and are also a great way to generate leads and grow your customer base.
+When attracting new customers through your competition, a sure-fire way to get them offside is with the proverbial ‘fine print’ – which can quickly turn the first experience they have with your business from a positive one to a poor one.

 So how do you avoid the pitfalls?
-Put simply, clarity and disclosure:
+Put simply, the answer is clarity and disclosure:

 Other hints and tips:

 Once completed, you can send your advertising to the Compliance Team to be checked to ensure it is compliant.
 We’ll also proofread it for you to ensure there are no typos!
 (This step is compulsory for our Credit Representatives.)
 Simply email us at email@example.com

 If you’re not a Connective Member and you’d like to know more, talk with your local Connective Broker Support Manager.
 Simply fill out the form on this page and we’ll be in touch soon to make a time that’s convenient for you.